sagemath/trac_to_gh/Issue 9165.md

 # Issue 9165: cygwin: lcalc does not work for elliptic curves on cygwin

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9165

 Original creator: was